ventojs/webstorm-vento/statemachine-v2.md

     state ckeyword {
         direction LR
         state "/echo" as cecho
+        state "/export" as cexport
+        state "/for" as cfor
         state "/function" as cfunction
-        state "/export" as cexport
+        state "/if" as cif
         state "/layout" as clayout
+        state "/set" as cset
         state "/slot" as cslot
-        state "/for" as cfor
-        state "/if" as cif
         state "-" as cktrim
         [*] --> cecho
         [*] --> cslot